mypappa/morethanai/README.md

 ```

-and I try to run it:
+and then I try to run it:
 ```
 java -jar processing-py.jar mouse_follow.py

 ```

-this should appear now, and when I move the mouse in that window, the black circle should be moving around.
+It works, a window pops up in which when my mouse is overing above it, a black circle appears.
+It should look like this, and when I move the mouse in that window, the black circle should be moving around.

 <img width="1122" alt="Screenshot 2023-05-25 at 11 21 47" src="https://github.com/mypappa/morethanai/assets/115219314/68d3a099-05a7-4e07-85a5-220a5779cf66">

+great.
+Let me find some interesting things to play with now.

 ## References: